A River Runs Through It (film): Pre-production

 Finance and distribution for A River Runs Through It had been precarious for much of the pre-production stage.
 Northfork and Cineplex Odeon entered a joint venture in October 1987 to co-finance low budget films in the $5–6 million range, this film being one of them, but this arrangement fell through when Cineplex Odeon's distribution arm collapsed.
 Eventually, Carolco Pictures agreed to finance the film under the condition that Redford kept the budget below $10 million and agreed to act in one of their future films.
 The company would also acquire worldwide distribution rights, with domestic distribution handled by Seven Arts, Carolco's joint venture with New Line Cinema.
 However, owing to financial troubles, Carolco dropped out as well.
 Finally, Jake Eberts, who had been trying to option the novel previously, immediately joined as financier when Redford took the project to Allied Filmmakers; Variety initially reported that Carolco would co-finance and retain worldwide distribution, but the company ultimately dropped out of the project.

 Screenwriter Richard Friedenberg was initially skeptical about adapting the novella and turned it down, fearing he would write a "fishing movie".
 Friedenberg ultimately signed on, conducting extensive research, with Maclean's surviving daughter and son-in-law providing him with old yearbooks and love letters between Maclean and his wife Jessie.
 Friedenberg's screenplay made some changes to the novella, including rearranging chronological events and shortening them into a smaller time frame and making the details of Paul Maclean's murder clearer than they were in the novella.
 Wanting to preserve Maclean's language from the original, Redford made the decision to add narration using lines from the novella verbatim.
 For this purpose, he auditioned 26 actors and author Wallace Stegner.
 Unsatisfied with the auditions, Redford decided to provide narration himself, despite concerns over it coming off as egocentric and self-indulgent.

+Before Shaffer and Pitt were cast, Kyle MacLachlan and Cary Elwes were the other finalists to portray Norman and Paul, respectively.